GreenCauldron08/homemade-midi/README.md

 #### Touch and Understand Love
 by Maurice Gibb
+I composed some harmonies and added them.

 #### Soldier Johnny
 by Maurice Gibb
+I composed some harmonies and added them.

 #### Silly Little Girl
 by Maurice Gibb
+I composed some harmonies and added them.

 #### Halcyon Days
 by Bruce Hornsby
+I composed some harmonies and added them.

 #### The Hud Sleeps
 by Carter Burwell, from The Hudsucker Proxy